pnnl/chgl/README.md

 CHGL can be compiled by first installing Chapel
 (see https://chapel-lang.org/docs/usingchapel/QUICKSTART.html) or using a Chapel Docker image (see https://hub.docker.com/r/chapel/chapel/).
+Be sure to pull the required commit CHGL has been tested with (see Dependencies above).
+Using a newer version of Chapel may cause errors.

-Note however that CHGL uses features found in the Chapel 1.18 pre-release and these features are currently unavailable in Docker images.
-Once a 1.18 release is made, Docker images can be used.
+Note that CHGL uses features found in the Chapel 1.18 pre-release.
+These features are currently unavailable in Cray's published Docker images at https://hub.docker.com/r/chapel/chapel/.
+Once a 1.18 release is made, Cray Docker images can be used.
+PNNL used custom-built Docker imsages compiled from the master branch of the Chapel source (see https://hub.docker.com/r/pnnl/chapel/).

 In the future, CHGL will be compiled and packaged into a Mason library.
 For the time being, CHGL is used directly (see unit tests for examples).
 The code is compiled and tested simultaneously -- see the Test Cases section below for running the unit tests.

-Also see the ``.gitlab-ci.yml`` file for an example of our continuous integration build.
+Also see the ``.travis.yml`` file for an example of our continuous integration build.
+Or view the current status at https://travis-ci.org/pnnl/chgl.

 **NOTE:** The COMPOPTS files in ``test/unit`` and ``test/performance`` make use of ``--no-lifetime-checking --no-warnings`` for successful compilation.
 If you